-Everyone wants to know how long their pet is going to live for.
+It’s expected that our pets will live longer than the animals in the wild and everyone wants to know how long their pet is going to live for.
 Before even adopting our pets we all assume that the longer the animal lives, the higher are the chances that it will become a real family member.

-The majority of these small animals couldn’t even reach a year of age, as they are prey animals.
-However, some managed to live up to 4 years.
-Certainly, things have changed a lot since then because now some guinea pigs live longer than dogs!
+The majority of these small animals in the wild couldn’t even reach a year of age, as they are prey animals.
+However, some managed to live up to 6 years.
+Certainly, things have changed a lot since then because now some guinea pigs live even longer than dogs!

 How to Find out the Age of Your Guinea Pig?

 The other aging factors include the guinea pig becoming less active and losing weight.
-The guinea pig will start sleeping for longer than it used to.
+The guinea pig will start sleeping for longer periods than it used to.
 Moreover, health problems will become a more common issue.

 |Breed Name||Average Life Span|

-|Abyssinian guinea pig||5-7 years|
+|Abyssinian Guinea Pig||5-7 years|

-Main Factors that Affect the Guinea Pig’s Life Span
+Main Factors That Affect the Guinea Pig’s Lifespan

 Diet and Nutrition